-- Yes Repair the damage as needed.
+Yes - Repair the damage if possible.
 Do not replace the sensor if it is only coated with soot.
-Proceed to step 7A to confirm repair.
-If the fault recurs then return to step 5B. - No Proceed to step 5B.
+If soot coating is the only sensor issue - Proceed to step 7A to confirm repair.
+If the fault recurs then return to step 5B.

+■ No - Proceed to step 5B.